rmattila/rmattila.github.io/_posts/2020-02-03-if_preprint.md

-Based on observations of the enemy's actions and knowledge of our own state sequence, we estimate the accuracy of the enemy’s sensors -- this forms a foundation for predicting, taking appropriate measures against, its future actions.
+Based on observations of the enemy's actions and knowledge of our own state sequence, we estimate the accuracy of the enemy’s sensors -- this forms a foundation for predicting, and taking appropriate measures against, its future actions.

 Have a look, and feel free to send me any comments you may have by email!